RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab05.md

 ## Tasks and Steps, and Task Runs

-So, here are the definitions:
+Here are the definitions of the main Tekton constructs:

-* Step: Run commands in a container with volumes, env vars, etc
+* Step: run commands in a container with volumes, env vars, etc
 * Task: a list of steps that run sequentially in the same pod.
 * TaskRun: an invocation of a task with inputs and outputs